jacqueline-rivera/customer-churn/README.md

 # Model Building with Scikit-Learn

 We are ready to build our models.
-For this project, we will train Logistic Regression, Random Forest, and Gradient Boosting classifiers using GridSearchCV.
+For this project, we will train Logistic Regression, Random Forest, and Gradient Boosting classifiers and find the optimal hyperparameters for each model using GridSearchCV.

 ## Logistic Regression
 First we will build the Logistic Regression model.
 Using GridSearchCV, we can try different values for the hyperparameter 'C' and check which value gives us the highest f1 score.